Finding Help Off-Campus and Virtually

 Uwill is the leading student mental health and wellness solution, which offers students free immediate access to teletherapy and wellness programming through its easy-to-use online platform.
 Students can choose a therapist based on their preferences including availability, issue, gender, language, ethnicity.
 Register using your SHU email address by clicking here.

 Welltrack Connect is a referral service Seton Hall University has partnered with to help students connect with off-campus mental health providers.
 Search for local Seton Hall community providers or access their nationwide directory to find therapists, psychiatrists and treatment facilities, who meet your particular needs.
 Visit their student FAQ guide and college mental health blog for more information on what to expect during a first session, navigating your insurance, and how to assess if the therapist is a good fit for you.

 To search for a provider:

-- Create an account by clicking this link: The Shrink Space.
+- Create an account by clicking this link: Welltrack Connect.
 Please note that creating an account is confidential and the university and CAPS are not notified that you have done so.

 - After you have created an account, you can search for providers by putting in the SHU zip code (07079) or your home zip code.

 - Once the list of providers generates, select the ‘More’ filter and select Seton Hall University to search providers near campus.

 - If searching for a provider near your home, select the ‘More’ filter and select a distance from your home that is comfortable for you.